 Alternatively, check out this service – www.simcardasia.com.
 They will send you a SIM Card in the mail before your trip so that you can pass on your temporary number to family and friends before embarking on your journey.
 For Vietnam, the SIM Card they provide to you is on the Viettel network.

 3. Set up 3G/4G

-Fortunately, the three top mobile companies also provide decent 3G/4G service in Vietnam.
+Fortunately, the three top mobile companies also provide decent 3G/4G service in Vietnam (Buying in advance 4G Vinaphone SIM Card).
 Having 3G can be extremely beneficial to navigate around, especially since Google Maps works very well in the cities.
 More importantly, you can be in constant touch with the outside world via the internet, Facebook, Twitter, or social outlet of your choice!
 The set up is a little bit tricky but not difficult.
 The basic procedure is the same for all companies but the details might differ.
 In general, you will have to send a text message along the lines of “3G ON” to a special network number (eg. *888) and then configure your phone’s settings, but many mobile stores will do it for you.
 If not, they will give you the detailed procedure so you can do it on your own.

 4. Understand the usage rules

 There are very few differences between the companies as to how much for local calls, international calls and text messages cost, and they are quite low.
 To give you an idea, on Mobifone, a phone call to a cell phone on another network is 1800VND/min and an international text message is 2500VND/text.
 The exact details can be found on their respective websites.